craigtaub/global-leaks-finder/README.md

 It runs a global `beforeEach` and `afterEach`.
 For each test it hashes the globals at the start, hashes the globals at the end, and compares the 2 failing if the hash has changed.
 Hence why it has a hefty performance hit, but hopefully does its job.

+## Issues

+Please feel free to contact or email me if there are any issues.